 At approximately 4:15 p.m. local time, emergency services were alerted to a dog attack at the family home, as stated by the North Yorkshire Police.
 The Yorkshire Ambulance Service quickly arrived at the scene, but despite their immediate response and assistance from a nearby individual, the girl succumbed to her severe injuries on-site.

-Post-attack, the dog was safely apprehended by a family member who managed to secure it in a vehicle until law enforcement arrived.
+After the attack, the dog was safely apprehended by a family member who managed to secure it in a vehicle until law enforcement arrived.
 The breed of the dog has remained undisclosed.
-The dog has been transported to a secure kennel and is scheduled for euthanasia, as confirmed by police officials on November 3.
-The girl’s identity has not been made public, and the final cause of death is pending a coroner’s examination on November 3.
+The dog has been transported to a secure kennel and was scheduled for euthanasia, as confirmed by police officials on November 3.
+The girl’s identity has not been made public, and the final cause of death was pending a coroner’s examination.

 While the North Yorkshire Police are rigorously investigating the circumstances surrounding the attack, they have stated that “all indications so far suggest it was out-of-character, with the girl and dog having a close, loving relationship.”
 They have requested the public to avoid speculation and respect the family’s privacy during this time of grief.